Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.3">6.2.3. chemical\_formula</a>

 * Description: The chemical formula for a structure.
-* Requirements/Conventions:
+* Requirements/Conventions: a string
     * The formula MUST be **reduced**.
     * Element names MUST be with proper capitalization (Si, not SI for "silicon").
-    * The order in which elements are specified SHOULD NOT be significant (e.g., "O2Si" is equivalent to "SiO2").
+    * Elements in this string are specified in alphabetical order, i.e., "O2Si" and not "SiO2".
     * No spaces or separators are allowed.
+* Querying: queries on this property uses normal string sematics.

 ### <a name="h.6.2.4">6.2.4. formula\_prototype</a>

+* Description: The formula prototype of a structure.
+* Requirements/Conventions: a string
-* Description: The formula prototype obtained by sorting elements by the occurrence number in the **reduced** chemical formula and replace them with subsequent alphabet letters A, B, C and so on.
+    * Elements are sorted by occurrence number in the **reduced** chemical formula and then replaced by subsequent alphabet letters A, B, C, ...
+Z, Aa, Ba, ..., Za, Ab, ..., and so on.
+    * No spaces or separators are allowed.
+* Querying: queries on this property uses normal string sematics.

 ### <a name="h.6.2.5">6.2.5. dimension\_types</a>